markpavlovski/git-cheatsheet/README.md

 ### git checkout
 Warning: git checkout replaces the content of the working directory with whatever the target branch snapshot is.
 This may give errors if git cant do it cleanly.

+Checkout moves HEAD reference between branches.
+Technically it sets HEAD reference to be the same as in the branchname object.

 * git checkout master: moves HEAD to master branch.
 * git checkout otherbranch: moves HEAD pointer to otherbranch branch.
+* git checkout -b anothernewbranch: creates a new branch and moves there right away

 <a name="branchlog"/>